Grandmaster Tips for Improving Chess Calculation Skills

 Logically, then, the way to improve fastest is to increase the level of one’s skill.
 This is done by actually doing the things that are required during a game – calculating variations, devising plans, practicing realisation of an advantage and revising your opening repertoire.

-And yet, not many players are too eager on this type of study.
+And yet, not enough strong chess players are too eager on this type of study

 Training chess skills IS hard

-Improving at chess is not easy, even when you know what needs to be done.
-This is because the involvement in the training process should be as close as possible to the involvement during a game.
+Improving your calculation abilities is not easy, even when you know what needs to be done.
+This is because the involvement in the chess training process should be as close as possible to the involvement during a game.
 It is challenging to invest this type of effort in the training process, in spite of all the resources people have at hand.